EMAS vs CMMI

 What It Is

 Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework developed by the Software Engineering Institute and now governed by ISACA.
-It provides a structured approach to enhancing organizational performance through maturity levels and practice areas, applicable to development, services, and acquisition domains.
+It provides a structured approach to enhancing organizational performance through maturity levels and practice areas, applicable to development, services, data, people, and acquisition domains.
 CMMI uses staged or continuous representations to guide progression from ad-hoc to optimized processes.

 Key Components